This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 2017

 This plant is located in the strategic enclave of Segorbe, near the port of Valencia.
-Since García Carrión joined the company in 2017, we have increased production capacity to 350 million liters per year, pursuing a highly ambitious goal: to become the value and volume leader in juices, gazpachos, smoothies, and plant-based drinks.
-The Segorbe plant has a world-leading plan: to coordinate the entire production process with full traceability and maximum safety.
+Since García Carrión joined in 2017, we have increased production capacity to 350 million liters per year, with a very ambitious project: to be the leaders in value and volume in juices, gazpachos, smoothies, and vegetable drinks.
+The Segorbe plant has a pioneering plan at the global level: to coordinate the entire production process with total traceability and maximum safety.

 Social Commitment